-- 1. Use extreme care not to spill acid when you handle batteries.
+- Use extreme care not to spill acid when you handle batteries.
 Keep batteries upright. - 2.
 Avoid contact of acid with bare skin or clothing. - 3.
 Always wear rubber gloves and safety glasses when you handle batteries. - 4.
-If acid contacts your skin or clothing, wash immediately with soap and water. - 5.
-If acid contacts your eyes, immediately flood eyes with cold running water for at least 15 minutes.
-Seek medical attention immediately. - D. CONNECTING BATTERIES IN BATTERY COMPARTMENT
+If acid contacts your skin or clothing, wash immediately with soap and water. - If acid contacts your eyes, immediately flood eyes with cold running water for at least 15 minutes.
+Seek medical attention immediately.

+D. CONNECTING BATTERIES IN BATTERY BOX

-- 1. Batteries weigh up to 55 lbs.
-(25 kg).
+- I. Each battery weighs up to 40 lbs.
 Take care to avoid injury when lifting. - 2.
 Keep batteries upright.
 Take care not to spill acid (wet cell batteries). - 3.
 Always wear rubber gloves and safety glasses when you handle batteries. - 4.
-Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short. - 1.
-Lift batteries into battery compartment.
+Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins, and other metal jewelry that might contact battery terminal and cause a short.

-Batteries weigh up to 55 pounds (25 kg).
+Each battery weighs up to 40 pounds.
 Lifting batteries may cause back strain.
 If you fail to heed these warnings severe injury may occur to you.